arminstr/motion-prediction/README.md

 # Rainbow-Motion-CNN
-A motion prediction cnn for trained on the waymo dataset.
+A motion prediction cnn trained on the waymo dataset.
 Therfore it is awesomly accurate but limited to educational and non commercial use.

 ## Main concept
 This repository contians the code for my submission to the Waymo Motion Prediction Challenge 2021.
 It is based on Wayom's data and inspired by the Minigo [[1]](#1) project.